hbctraining/scRNA-seq_online/activities/day3_polls.md

+1. In the following line of code ' Idents(object = seurat_integrated) <- "integrated_snn_res.0.8" ' how do we know to specifically use "integrated_snn_res.0.8" as the input to Idents() to set the resolution at 0.8?
+    1. Seurat always uses the "integrated_snn_res." prefix before the resolution
+    1. When we run the clustering on the Seurat object, that information is available in the "@clustering" slot
+    1. When we run the clustering on the Seurat object at specific resolution(s), new column(s) are created in the "@metadata" slot for each resolution and the column headers can be used as input to Idents()

 1. During quality control of clustered cells, which of the following do we NOT explore (one correct answer):
     1. whether integration of our data resulted in cell type-specific clusters
     1. whether the cells cluster by the number of genes, cell cycle phase or mitochondrial gene expression